irisfofs/jekyll-rp_logs/README.md

 ### Making a new site

-To get started with a new site, create a fresh build directory that will be used to hold the jekyll input files.
+To get started with a new site, create a fresh build directory that will be used to hold the Jekyll input files.
 Here, all of your raw logs, styling, and templates will be stored.

 In this directory, create a file named `Rakefile` and require the gem to get access to its exposed tasks like so: